christinaind/AnalyzeHandwrittenSymbols/README.md

 # AnalyzeHandwrittenSymbols

-This program completed in my PIC 16 class at UCLA analyzes handwritten symbols and uses machine learning to predict target values.
+This program completed in my PIC 16 class at UCLA analyzes handwritten symbols and uses a support vector machine to predict target values.